kingzamzon/docs/docs/tools/getlit-cli.md

 };
 ```

-Before moving forward, let's see what we have in `src/main.action.ts`:
+Let's see what we have in our main Lit Action, `src/main.action.ts`:

 ```javascript
 /**